 Initial bore sighting of the riflescope will save time and money at the range.
-This can be done in a number of ways.
-A mechanical or laser bore sighter can be used according to the manufacturer's instructions.
-On some rifles, bore sighting can be done by removing the bolt and sighting through the barrel.
+This can be done by using a mechanical or laser bore sighter according to the manufacturer's instructions or by removing the bolt and sighting through the barrel on some rifles.